withgraphite/frontend-interview/README.md

 Thanks for deciding to interview with Graphite!
 This repository is meant to get you up and running with a TypeScript + React project, so you can start working on the actual interview problem from minute 1.

+This repo was created with Vite, and comes with:

+- React
+- TypeScript
+- eslint
+- dev server + hot module reload

-Please do the entire **Setup** portion below _before_ you do the take-home interview.
+⚠️ Please do the entire **Setup** portion below _before_ you do the take-home interview.
 This will ensure that you don't spend any of your precious interview time on repo setup!

 ## Setup